JVandenildo/personal-math-studies/README.md

 - Power;
     Done.
 But only works with integers.
 - Root;
     Made it, but only works with exact roots (squared root of 4 or cubic root of 64, for example).
-And some other results may be wrong.
+And some results may be wrong.
 - Logarithm;
     I have no idea how to make it.
 Just saying.
 - Least Common Multiple;